Paladynee/clr-github-actions/README.md

 to be reified multiple times depending on the passed type with separate code paths.

-Moreover, since AIR is typed, we can extend the types flowing through AIR with metadata, which is `refinement typing`.
+Moreover, since AIR is typed, we can extend the types flowing through AIR with metadata, which is a form of *refinement typing*.

 Let's take a look at a basic example of Zig AIR: